Kotmin/ArticlesREST/README.md

 ## Description

-Article Management API is a FastAPI-based service for managing articles with details like name, tags, dates, category, and more.
+ArticlesREST API is a FastAPI-based service for managing articles with details like name, tags, dates, category, and more.
 This demonstration version operates on an in-memory database, making it easy to test and experiment with the API.

 ## Features

 - CRUD operations for Articles
-- CRUD operations for Categories and Attributes
 - Auto-generated documentation with OpenAPI and Swagger UI
 - In-memory database for demonstration purposes